 This two-page guide will help you secure your Facebook account and keep your information safe.

 This is the Freedom of Information Act request form.
-Complete this form and return it to the City Clerk’s office.
+Complete this form and return it to the front desk of the police department.

 “Gangs: Awareness, Prevention, Intervention,” is an educational book that provides details about the tattoos, clothing, graffiti, and hand signals that identify the main gangs operating in Will County.
 More importantly, the book discusses the means by which street gangs recruit members, and it outlines strategies and services aimed at steering at-risk teenagers away from gang influences.
 This book was provided by the Will County State’s Attorney’s Office.